OT-OSM/alertmanager/README.md

 ## Requirements

 There is no particular requirment for running this role.
-As this role is platform independent for centos 6 or 7 and ubuntu 14 or 16.
+As this role is platform independent for centos 6 or above and ubuntu 18 or above.
 The only dependency for centos 6 is libselinux-python and we have included that as well.
 The basic requirments are:-
 - Centos/Ubuntu Server
 - Python should be installed on the target server